M4RC0N3/animated-line-chart/README.md

 # Welcome to line chart animated

   ![Vídeo sem título ‐ Feito com o Clipchamp (1)](https://user-images.githubusercontent.com/41484946/205466724-cd58e35e-bdd8-4fd9-bdd6-a2c479aec757.gif)
+## About
+#### This project is made using the `chart.js` library in order to automatically generate values and add them to the chart dynamically.
 ## How to run
   ### `npm start`